 Gen. al-Sisi demanded that “all parties” reach a compromise within 48 hours or the army would be “forced” to step in with its own roadmap.
-Of course, this “last chance” was a farce (intended to make the army appear reluctant to take control); the decree itself ensured that no such dialogue would ever occur: why would the liberals, deep state, or fulul negotiate with Mursi, whom they despised, then they could simply protest for a couple more days and be rid of him altogether?
+Of course, this “last chance” was a farce (intended to make the army appear reluctant to take control); the decree itself ensured that no such dialogue would ever occur: why would the liberals, deep state, or fulul negotiate with Mursi (whom they despised), when they could simply protest for a couple more days and be rid of him altogether?
 And hold out they did.
 Days later, in accordance with his word, Gen. al-Sisi deposed the president, appointing al-Mansur as his interim replacement (al-Mansur, in turn, appointed scores of his fellow fulul to key posts, and charged them with drafting a new constitution).
 He would later appoint generals from the military and police as governors for 19 out of Egypt’s 27 provinces.

 This act was swiftly followed by the forced closing of Brotherhood-friendly media outlets, to include al-Jazeera.
 The party’s senior leadership was rounded up and incarcerated—most of them continue to be detained without charge (a provision which became conveniently legal under al-Mansur’s interim charter).
 Violence followed against the rank-and-file Egyptians who refused to accept the SCAF’s decision.
 Mursi, having been illegitimately detained in the twilight of the Mubarak-era found himself incarcerated once more: his crime?
 Being liberated from Mubarak’s prison during the 2011 “revolution.”

 Contrary to portrayals in international media, these actions were not popular among most Egyptians.
 In fact, by one scientific poll which was taken around the time of the coup, only 26% of Egyptians favored Mursi’s removal, with 69% opposed.
-Many of those opposed, in the poll and in the protests, were not Brotherhood members or Mursi sympathizers–instead, Egyptians set against the dictatorship being reinstated, Egyptians who preferred to resolve any problems they may have with the president and his party through the rule of law and the democratic process.
+Many of those opposed, in the poll and in the protests, were not Brotherhood members or Mursi sympathizers–instead, Egyptians set against the dictatorship being reinstated, Egyptians who preferred to resolve their problems with the president and his party through the rule of law and the democratic process.

 And yet, even as Egypt’s first democratically-elected president languishes in prison, it was announced that a number of charges against the deposed dictator, Husni Mubarak, have been dropped, and he will likely be released from incarceration in the coming days—a development which will likely compound the chaos in Egypt exponentially.

 In spite of the military’s immediate crackdown against the protestors and the threat of future massacres, opponents of the coup persisted in their protests for more than a month—protected by the holy month of Ramadan from a full-scale assault by Egyptian security forces.
 However, shortly after the close of Eid al-Fitr, the military ordered the attack that had been looming in the interim, an attack that Egypt’s liberal elites had long been demanding.
 Police stormed the protest camps, killing hundreds, injuring thousands, and arresting untold numbers as they cleared out the demonstrators.
 The Army then reinstated the Mubarak-era “Emergency Law” which curbs dissent and civil rights, and established a curfew across all major cities.
-These measures are held to be temporary, but unlike when Mursi evoked these provisions and actually allowed them to expire following the constitutional referendum, it is likely that al-Sisi (like Mubarak) will renew these measures indefinitely—unlike Mursi, the primary aim of the SCAF is not to empower a civilian government, but instead to neuter it.
+These measures are held to be temporary, but unlike when Mursi evoked these provisions and actually allowed them to expire following the constitutional referendum, it is likely that al-Sisi (like Mubarak) will renew these measures indefinitely—unlike Mursi, the primary aim of the SCAF is not to empower a civilian government.

 In the wake of these developments, Muhammad al-Baradai resigned from his post as Vice President.
-As there is no evidence that al-Baradai ever exercised significant influence over the interim government, given the sweeping legal powers of Adli Mansour and the broader de facto influence of the SCAF, the significance of this resignation lies primarily in eliminating the junta’s thin veneer of civilian governance.
+As there is no evidence that al-Baradai ever exercised significant influence over the interim government, given the sweeping legal powers of Adli Mansur and the broader de facto influence of the SCAF, the significance of this resignation lies primarily in eliminating the junta’s thin veneer of civilian governance.
 However, while the U.S. was quick to express “regret” about the violence, calling it a “serious blow” to reconciliation, Sec.
 Kerry remained astonishingly equivocal about its perpetrators, “urging restraint” by all parties and urging “both sides” to renew diplomatic efforts at resolving the crisis—indicating the White House’s intentions to “stay the course” vis a vis its policies in Egypt.
 This was later affirmed by the President’s eventual response, which more directly condemned the actions of the SCAF, while continuing to assert that Egypt was “transitioning towards democracy,” and refusing to make any substantive changes to U.S. policies in Egypt.